 One of the most annoying and obvious problems when porting FS9 aircraft to FSX is the solid disk propeller.
 This is caused by the fact that the propeller texture has an FS9 compatible (white) alpha channel.
 The whole set of older MAIW aircrafts suffer from this behavior.

 This is where the MAIW-Texture Replacer comes in.
 If you point the tool to a root folder where you have the propeller textures (hs-prop.bmp), it will scan the folder tree below, find all occurrences of the texture file, make a backup of the original file and replace it with an FSX compatible version.
 The textures will not be replaced with a generic replacement, but with an edited original.
 Because of this, some unknown textures may not be identified and remain as they are.

 You can restore the original textures from within MAIW-Texture Replacer.

-MAIW FSX Installation GuideRunning MAIW packages with FSX is explicitly not supported and by the MAIW team.
-Still most of their aircraft are as beautiful in FSX as they are in FS9 and I would not want to do without them.
+Running MAIW packages in FSX is explicitly not supported by the MAIW team.
+However, most of their planes are as beautiful in FSX as in FS9 and I would not want to miss them.

 This manual will guide you through the steps to use the MAIW packages in FSX.
 The recommended FSX setup is Service Pack 2 (or Acceleration) in DirectX 9 mode.
 SP-2 fixes the bug introduced with SP-1 that causes untextured model parts to appear black.

 I was motivated to write this tutorial by the excellent thread started by CelticWarrior on the MAIW forum.
 He was the first to provide people trying to run MAIW packages in FSX with the help, tips and tricks they needed.